IanPurdom/front-redac/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+## Running with Docker

+### Build image

+`docker build -t app-er/latest .`

+### Run container

+`docker run -d -p 4200:4200 app-er/latest`

+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.